Zyphra/zcookbook/README.md

 1. Massive (100B-1T+) capabilities-focused models like Grok, Claude, and ChatGPT.
 These models have high parameter-counts (and therefore require more training tokens to saturate) and are deployed on cloud systems with high-VRAM GPUs (and often split between GPUs).
 This is why the low-FLOP and high-VRAM tradeoff of MoE is attractive.
 2. Smaller (1B-15B) on-device special-purpose models like Zamba and Phi.
 These models require the lowest memory and latency at inference-time possible, and are deployed on embedded devices with strict power and memory constraints.
 Therefore they benefit more from SSM and hybrid architectures.

 For larger models, the primary determinant of performance is [scale](https://arxiv.org/abs/2203.15556) in terms of parameters and data which reduces the importance of architectural changes except insofar as they change the scaling law coefficients.
 However, at smaller scales when e.g. the parameter count is fixed by hard memory limitations, architectural efficiencies which give constant improvements to performance at a given scale become important and can enable models to significantly outperform for a given inference flop and memory budget.
-This effect is also seen in training where superior architecture enables models to compete with standard transformers which are trained on significantly more tokens (requiring significantly more flops) since training far past chinchilla optimal models at fixed size runs into strongly sublinear scaling.
+This effect is also seen in training where superior architecture enables models to compete with standard transformers which are trained on significantly more tokens (requiring significantly more flops) since training far past chinchilla optimal models at fixed parameter count runs into strongly sublinear scaling.
+Because of this, a small absolute improvement in performance due to architecture can overcome a 2-10x token budget advantage far from the chinchilla optimal point, as we observe with our Zamba1 and Zamba2 models.

 Since Zyphra seeks to build personalized on-device models, this cookbook will be focused on the practical implications of architectures falling into the smaller-model regime #2.
 We also focus heavily on architectural innovations to maximize the loss-decrease per parameter and per inference flop.

 The key current focus of innovation is on the sequence mixer.
 This is because attention is expensive at long sequence lengths while MLPs appear close to maximal efficiency.
 While much is still uncertain, there appears to be converging evidence that alternative linear attention variants such as Mamba, RWKV, RetNet perform well at short context language modelling while being lacking at long-context reasoning, information retrieval, and in-context learning.
 However, despite this slight deficit on some aspects of performance, they are significantly more FLOP and memory efficient than attention layers.

 This motivates a hybrid architecture which mixes attention and linear sequence mixers such as Mamba.
 This way, the majority of the sequence mixers are more efficient than attention while just enough full attention is used to maintain performance.
 Empirically, it appears that full attention is not needed every single sequence mixer but that substantially less attention can be used, which is what enables hybrids to work empirically.
 The likely reason for this relates to the data distirbution.
 Natural language is often surprisingly predictable from primarily local correlations -- i.e. see the surprising effectiveness of pure N-gram models.
 However, occasionally, there is long-term information retrieval or other in-context learning required which a smaller number of attention layers can handle.
 In our experiments, we observe that between only 1/4 or 1/6 sequence mixer layer should be full attention, a phenomenon also reported [here](https://arxiv.org/abs/2403.17844).

 We observe that b